snozza/sockerr/README.md

 ### Introduction

-Twitter clone, made in order to try out some of the feature testing tools such as Caper Js and Selenium.
+Twitter clone, made in order to try out some of the feature testing tools such as Casper and Selenium.
 Also to test socket.io and other misc stuff.

 ### Languages/Platforms/Tools